Among World’s Best

 Nation’s Only Student-Managed Farm

-This year, CALS will celebrate the 75th anniversary of the Ag 450 Farm.
-It is the only student-managed farm at a land-grant university in the U.S.
+The 75th anniversary of the Ag 450 Farm, the only student-managed farm at a land-grant university in the U.S., was marked in 2018.

 External Funding Success